A Quantitative Study of SMS Phishing Detection: Methodology

 Participants completed five post-survey questionnaires to comprehensively assess the participants' security and attention behavior.
 Initially, participants responded to the RSeBIS questionnaire, a revised version of the Security Behavior Intentions Scale (SeBIS) \cite{sawaya2017self, egelman2015scaling}.
 This questionnaire gauges user security approaches, encompassing topics like password creation and device updates.
 Additionally, we aimed to understand participant attitudes toward utilizing security tools, administering the Security Attitudes (SA-6) questionnaire.
 Comprising six questions, the SA-6 is designed to measure user security behavior and willingness to adopt security methods \cite{faklaris2019self}.

-Participants also completed an Internet Users' Information Privacy Concerns (IUIPC) questionnaire to gain insight into their security behavior and perceptions of online threats.
+Participants also completed an Internet Users' Information Privacy Concerns (IUIPC) questionnaire to gain insight into their security behavior and perceptions of online threats~\cite{Gross2021ValidityAR}.
 To provide a more holistic view of individuals and their relation to cybersecurity, we included a questionnaire on common security terms, such as malware and phishing.
+This survey utilizes a similar approach to related works~\cite{10.5555/3563609.3563635}, and was expanded to include common terms relating to SMS security from the NCSC glossary~\cite{NSCS2022}.
 Participants indicated their familiarity with these terms on a five-point scale ranging from `not familiar at all' to `extremely familiar.'
 Recognizing that understanding these terms requires cognitive capacity, we included the Attention Control Scale (ATTC) questionnaire to measure user attention control when interacting with security concepts \cite{derryberry2002anxiety}.
+After the post survey, participants were debriefed about the nature of the study.